-Bryce Canyon National Park in Utah, United States covered in some 36,000 acres of land with a beautiful pink formation of land.
-Although, it is called as canyon but it is not really a canyon but a clusters of various natural amphitheaters.
-It was designated in the category of National Park of united states in 1928.
+Bryce Canyon National Park in Utah, United States covered some 36,000 acres of land with a beautiful pink formation of land.
+Although it is called a canyon it is not really a canyon but a cluster of various natural amphitheaters.
+It was designated in the category of National Park of the United States in 1928.

-The beautiful creation of Bryce Canyon is carved mainly because of snow, water and wind.
-The geology of Bryce Canyon has change many time during the past millions of years.
+The beautiful creation of Bryce Canyon is carved mainly because of snow, water, and wind.
+The geology of Bryce Canyon has changed many times during the past millions of years.
 If you see the rocky parts of the Canyon, it was once covered under the sea, deserts, mountains, and coastal plain.
-Millions of year ago, because of the extreme force of the mother nature in the form of volcanoes, earthquakes etc, reshaped the whole area.
+Millions of years ago, because of the extreme force of mother nature in the form of volcanoes, earthquakes, etc. reshaped the whole area.
 Today what is remain is the colorful canyon which millions of visitors visit every year from all around the world.

 Inside the park